Protect Your Health

 Supporting Testing Access through Community Collaboration

-VDH-STACC is an initiative with community libraries launched in November 2021.
+VDH-STACC is an OPT-IN initiative with community libraries launched in November 2021.
 The goal is to increase access to testing resources for communities at risk for COVID-19 throughout the Commonwealth utilizing a trusted resource community partner.
-Through this program, VDH distributes Flowflex COVID-19 Antigen Home Test to selected libraries.
+Through this program, VDH distributes free at-home rapid antigen COVID-19 test kits to participating libraries.
 Community members can pick up FREE test kits from participating libraries (library cards aren’t required) and take the kits home to self-test for COVID-19.

 Helpful tips:

-If you are symptomatic, or if you have been told to quarantine because you are a close contact to someone who has COVID-19, send someone else to get the test kit for you
+If you are symptomatic, take added precautions and have someone else get the test kit for you

 Wear a mask to pick up the test kit